Alterdesk/hubot-questionnaire-framework/README.md

 flow.attachment("attachments", "Can you send me a file to use?", "Invalid attachment");

-// Ask for one to three attachments from 1KB to 1MB flow.attachment("limitedAttachments", "Can you send me one to three attachments?
-(1KB-1MB)", "Invalid attachment or outside ranges")
+// Ask for one to three attachments from 1KB to 1MB flow.attachment("files", "Can you send me one to three attachments?
+(1KB-1MB)", "Invalid attachment or outside ranges") .count(1, 3)
-.count(1, 3)
 .size(1024, 1048576);
 ```